1965

 CLARKE SIMPKINS

-By May, 1959 the number of Vancouver dealerships ballooned to 3 with the addition of Clarke Simpkins at 1345 West Georgia in Vancouver.
+By May of 1959, the number of Vancouver dealerships ballooned to 3 with the addition of Clarke Simpkins at 1345 West Georgia in Vancouver.
 This ad (below) was the one and only time we found mention of them being associated with Citroën.
-(Notice the inconsistent spelling of ‘Citroën.’
-This spelling error is very common in period publications, making text searches of archives tricky.)
+Notice the inconsistent spelling of ‘Citroën.’

 Clarke Simpkins was located on West Georgia Street, which leads from downtown Vancouver to Stanley Park.
 This neighborhood was once a famous ‘auto row’ in Vancouver, but one would never realize that now, since the street is currently lined with modern and gleaming high rise condominiums.
 Automotive dealerships in this neighborhood started popping up in about 1906.
 Over the years, many marques were sold in this area, including Cadillac, Chevrolet, Chrysler, Citroën, Dodge, Ferrari, Fiat, Hudson, Humber, Jewett, Lincoln, Mercury, Nash, Oakland, Oldsmobile, Pierce Arrow, Rolls-Royce, Rover, Studebaker, Triumph, Volvo, and probably many others that we have missed.